Pricing Variance Swap for Multi-Asset Stochastic Volatility Models: Multi-asset Heston model for generalized variance swap

-where \(r_t\) is a deterministic interest rate, \(\sigma_0\) and \(\theta\) are the initial and long-term volatilities, \(k > 0\) is the reversion speed, \(\gamma > 0\) is the volatility of volatility, and \(B_t\) and \(W_t\) are independent standard Wiener processes.\\ \\ The variance \(\sigma_t^2\) follows a Cox-Ingersoll-Ross process, as shown in the second part of equation~\eqref{eq:hes1}.
-The change-of-time method is discussed in \cite{ikeda2014stochastic} and \cite{swishchuk2004modeling} applied the change-of-time method to solve this process, and its solution for \(\sigma_t^2\) is given by
+where \(r^*_t\) is a deterministic interest rate, \(\sigma_0\) and \(\theta\) are the initial and long-term volatilities, \(k > 0\) is the reversion speed, \(\gamma > 0\) is the volatility of volatility, and \(W^1_t\) and \(W^2_t\) are independent standard Wiener processes.\\ \\ The variance \(\sigma_t^2\) follows a Cox-Ingersoll-Ross (CIR) process, as shown in the second part of equation~\eqref{eq:hes1}.
+The change-of-time method as discussed in \parencite{ikeda2014stochastic, swishchuk2004modeling} is applied to solve this process, and its solution for \(\sigma_t^2\) is given by